Leander-s/descriptor_vs_graph_based_models/README.md

 - program dataset generation script that generates all datasets (all descriptors, all additional_datasets with all descriptors) form one main script
-    - This script runs now -> verify that it works
+    - run script again -> verify that fix is applied

 - give clear instructions for running all the code and generating all the datasets